adafruit/Adafruit_Community_Code_of_Conduct/code-of-conduct.md

 ## Our Standards

+We are committed to providing a friendly, safe and welcoming environment for all.

+On Discord, please avoid using nicknames or avatar images that might detract from a friendly, safe and welcoming environment.
+This includes but is not limited to use of overtly sexual, vulgar or otherwise offensive nicknames or avatar images.

 Examples of behavior that contributes to creating a positive environment
 include:

+* Be kind and courteous to others
+* Behaving professionally
 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism